adonespitogo/unsakini/README.md

 - Frontend
     - [Angular 2](https://angular.io/)
     - [Angular CLI](https://cli.angular.io/)

+### Database Migration
+ - To create a migration file using Sequelize CLI, run
+    ```
+    $ sequelize migration:create --config ./config/development/database.json
+    ```
+ - To run the migrations,
+    ```
+    $ sequelize db:migrate --config ./config/development/database.json
+    ```
+ - To undo the migrations,
+    ```
+    $ sequelize db:migrate:undo --config ./config/development/database.json
+    ```
+Alternatively, I created bash script files `db-migrate.sh` and `migration-create.sh` to make the command shorter.
+You'll just have to run `./db-migrate.sh` to run the new migration files and `./migration-create.sh` to create new migration files.

+Check out the [Sequelize CLI](http://docs.sequelizejs.com/en/latest/docs/migrations/) migrations docs on how to create migrations.

 ### Encryption and Decryption Process
 If you look at the network traffic in the browser network tab, you'll see that sensitive data sent to the server are gibberesh.
 This is because they are encrypted using your private key before being sent.
 The data is being decrypted in the client side using the same key you supplied.
 The key is stored in your browser's localStorage and is never sent to the server.
 Therefore, only you can be able to access your data.